Access managed services using Private Service Connect

 The IP address must be in the same region as the service producer's service attachment.
 The IP address counts toward the project's quota for Internal IP addresses.

-When you create a Private Service Connect endpoint, it is
+When you create an endpoint, it is

 automatically registered with